mcclure/bitbucket-exfiltrate/README.md

 ## Running

+*(Because by the time I'm writing these words the Mercurial repos these first scripts were written to export have all been deleted, you probably want to skip to "Forwarding".)*

 I'm on a mac, so I had to run this first so I wouldn't have to keep entering my ssh password:

     ssh-add -K ~/.ssh/id_rsa